multiversx/mx-docs/docs/integrators/deep-history-squad.md

     --project-name deep-history-squad-mainnet up --detach
 ```

+Alternatively, you can set up a squad using any other known approach, **but make sure to apply the necessary configuration changes** described in the section [**Observer configuration**](#observer-configuration).

-**Congratulations, you've set up a deep-history observing squad!** The gateway should be ready to resolve historical account (state) queries.
+**Congratulations!** You've set up a deep-history observing squad; the gateway should be ready to resolve historical account (state) queries :rocket: